stanley-gu/qual/proposal.md

 dosing protocol does not exist, thus it is still desirable to measure these parameters experimentally.

-#### Build Pharmacokinetic-Pharmacodynamic Model for Therapy Planning

-PK-PD models will be produced by direct linking the effective exposure compartment to the dose response relationship.
-Dosing will be performed similarly to the PK studies, however, repeated blood sampling may not be necessary.
-Similar to the dosing regime in the PD studies, once daily administrations of the drugs will be performed for 21 days.
-At the end of day 21, the mice will be analyzed using micro-CT (if effective in calcification detection) and sacrificed to perform *ex vivo* staining of their VSMCs.
-The effectiveness of the treatment at various levels dosage levels will be compared to the PK-PD model for further refinement of model structure and parameters.

-##### Expected Results and Proposed Alternatives

 Building a predictive PK-PD model will likely need to be performed somewhat in parallel with some initial efficacy experiments to validate the PK component of this of the model.
 This is due to that fact that the PK studies may not provide